 As part of ScottishPower, whose mission it is to create a better future, quicker, the Company is always looking for new suppliers and contractors, and for ways to improve its working relationships with existing suppliers and contractors.
-The Company aims to develop and maintain strong relationships across its supply base with a focus on health and safety, quality, cost and sustainability.
-The Company expects its suppliers to operate to a high standard including working in an ethical and sustainable manner, and the Company has a range of policies that all suppliers must adhere to, including the ScottishPower Code of Ethics.
-The Company has built in cyber security checks and monitoring as part of its tendering and supply chain relationships.
+The Company's suppliers have a key role to play in the delivery of its projects and services that it is undertaking to provide a low-carbon future for the UK.
+The Company's aim is to develop and maintain strong relationships across its supply base with a focus on health and safety, quality, cost and sustainability.
+The Company expects its suppliers to operate to a high standard including working in an ethical and sustainable manner, and it has a range of policies that all suppliers must adhere to, including the ScottishPower Code of Conduct for Suppliers.
+The Company has built-in cyber security checks and monitoring as part of its tendering and supply chain relationships.

-Engagement with the supply chain is always a critical activity for the Company but continues to become more important as the Company adapts to the current geopolitical and macroeconomic challenges in addition to the post-pandemic recovery and Brexit transition, which have also impacted the supply chain.
+Engagement with the supply chain is always a critical activity for the Company but it has become even more important as it adapts to geopolitical and macroeconomic challenges.
+In order to address any concerns on capacity and availability of the supply chain that could impact delivery, the Company has been taking a longer-term approach on contracting.
 Refer to the 'Principal risks and uncertainties' section for further details.